 Summary

-Further to liaison note [1] from ENG 21 to ARM 21, the ARM Committee agreed to include the AtoN for SIDS Project on [2], and the associated Task Description [3] was subsequently finalised and then agreed by Council [4].
+Further to liaison note [1] from ENG 21 to ARM 21, the ARM Committee agreed to include the AtoN for SIDS Project on ARM Work Plan [2], and the associated Task Description (ARM-2.2.5) [3] was subsequently finalised and then agreed by IALA Council 03 in December 2025[4].

 At its last session, the ARM Committee agreed to support the inclusion of the project on the ARM Work Plan, with a corresponding task group, with the understanding that the primary technical liaison will remain with the ENG Committee.